We Want You To Know

 The World's Finest Pearls at Truly Wholesale Prices

 American Pearl does not deal with heavily blemished, marked pearls.
-Blemished pearls whose surfaces show imperfections or spots are worth half the value of perfectly clean pearls.
-Because the pearls we purchase from our farmers consistently and continuously for the last 50 years are the top 1 percent of the harvest, you can be sure that the pearls offered to you from American Pearl are indeed finer and cleaner than any pearls offered to you from an outside source.
+Blemished pearls whose surfaces show imperfections or spots are worth less than cleaner pearls.
+Because the pearls we purchase from our farmers consistently and continuously for the last 50 years are the top of the harvest, you can be sure that the pearls offered to you from American Pearl are indeed finer and cleaner than any pearls offered to you from an outside source.
 Not only that, but we're able to sell our pearls at excellent prices with free shipping so you're able to share in the splendor of cultured pearls without breaking the bank.

 A World Renowned Brand